Wednesday moving

 7 / 5 / 2025 · Manuela Albrecht

 Manuela is a Brazilian movement artist, facilitator, performer, researcher, and mother.
 Drawing from physical theatre, contemporary dance, somatic practices and her lived experience of samba and the Brazilian carnival, she channels movement into nurturing creativity, curiosity, inventiveness and self-expression.
-She is particularly interested in exploring solo and group improvisational dynamics as a door to cultivate listening, acceptance, playfulness and care.
+Informed by the playfulness and celebration of her previous Wednesday Moving sessions, we'll explore storytelling through the body through both individual and group improvisation.

 14 / 5 / 2025 · Heni Hale